inferno1005/Firewall/README.txt

 For this project it is recomended to run it on a fresh ubuntu install

-to compile the back end you have to run

 $ make

 it will make the module and you will have to load the module